List of Stranger Things characters: Bob Newby

-The Byers initially try to keep him out of the knowledge of the Upside Down, but end up relying on his help to locate Hopper when he figures out Will's delusions.
+The Byers initially try to keep him from learning about the Upside Down, but end up relying on his help to locate Hopper when he is able to use his puzzle-solving skills to decipher Will's drawings of the tunnels underneath Hawkins.
 He, Hopper, an unconscious Will, Mike, Joyce, and Owens are eventually trapped by the Mind Flayer in Hawkins Lab with the power out.
 As the only one capable of resetting the breakers and unlocking the doors, he volunteers to do so.
-After succeeding, he is attacked and killed by Demo-Dogs in front of Joyce and Hopper.
-His legacy lived on into season three, with Joyce still mourning his loss.
+After succeeding, he is attacked and killed by Demodogs, adolescent Demogorgons, in front of Joyce and Hopper.
+He appears in seasons three and five during Joyce's flashback memories of him.